-"I applied to reduce my working hours from five to four days a week, on flexible working grounds.
-It's hard work, but it does mean I can fit in appointments and care meetings on my day off."
 "My employer supports me with a great deal of flexibility.
 When an emergency does happen, they tell me not to worry about work."

 Getting support Telling your employer that you are a carer may not always feel like an easy step.
-Ask your employer if they have a carers policy or other support that could help you as a carer, such as special leave.
+Ask your employer if they have a carers policy or other support that could help you as a carer, such as flexible working arrangements or special leave.
 Some organisations provide support such as counselling services and information for carers such as advice packs.
 Trade unions can also be a good source of support.
 You may find that your colleagues are supportive, or even in similar caring situations themselves.
 As well as seeing if there is any support available to carers through your employment, you could explore the support available outside of your employment.
 This could include getting a carer's needs assessment to see if there is any support the local authority can offer to help you combine work and care - see page 13.
 This could also involve speaking to others who know what you are going through.
-Visit carerswales.org/localsupport to find carers organisations and support services available for carers in your local area.
-Our online forum Carers Connect may be a good place to speak to other carers about how you are feeling - visit carerswales.org/ forum To become part of this online community - join us as a member: carerswales.org/join Carers UK runs Employers for Carers, providing advice and resources to help employers in the workplace.
+Visit carersuk.org/wales/support-where-you-live to find carers organisations and support services available for carers in your local area.
+Our online forum Carers Connect may be a good place to speak to other carers about how you are feeling - visit forum.carersuk.org To become part of this online community - join us as a member: carersuk.org/wales/join-us Carers UK runs Employers for Carers, providing advice and resources to help employers in the workplace.
 The Employers for Carers Wales Hub provides specialised support in Wales for Welsh employers.
 You could talk to your employer about joining the Employers for Carers Wales Hub - find out more at employersforcarers.org/about-us/wales-hub